Princess Fiona: Creation

-In early drafts of the script, Fiona is born an ogre to human parents, who lock her in a tower to conceal the true nature of their daughter's appearance, lying to the kingdom that she is a beautiful princess.
-One day, Fiona escapes and seeks assistance from a witch named Dama Fortuna, who offers her a choice between two potions: one will turn the princess beautiful, while the other guarantees Fiona's happily ever after.
-Fiona ignorantly drinks the "Beauty" potion for which she does not realize there is a catch, as the potion renders her human during the day only to revert her to an ogre every night.
-The writers originally intended for Fiona's backstory to be fully animated and used as the film's prologue, but discarded the idea after test audiences deemed it too depressing.
-Entitled "Fiona's Prologue", the sequence was storyboarded but never animated.
-A second abandoned scene entitled "Fiona Gets Them Lost" follows Fiona, Shrek and Donkey after she is and they become trapped in a cave; an action sequence inspired by the film Indiana Jones and the Temple of Doom (1984) ensues.
-In the writers' original draft, Fiona's monstrous form was to have a physical altercation reminiscent of Hong Kong action films with Shrek once he discovers her, assuming that the monster has harmed Fiona.
-The idea was abandoned because, according to Elliot, few were familiar Hong Kong cinema's "emphasis on action and physicality" in comparison to more violent American films, explaining, "no matter how much we described it, [the studio] ... imagined this violent, knock-down, Steven Segal-type, bone-cracking fight", while some female crew members protested that the concept was misogynistic towards Fiona.
+In early drafts of the script, Fiona is born an ogre to human parents, who lock her in a tower to conceal her true nature and lie about her appearance to their subjects.
+One day, Fiona seeks help from a witch named Dama Fortuna, who offers her a choice between two potions, warning her that only one will turn her beautiful.
+Fiona selects the wrong potion, entitled "Beauty", and only after drinking it learns that the elixir renders her human during the day before reverting every night.
+The writers had originally intended for Fiona's backstory to be the film's prologue, but discarded it after test audiences found the scene depressing.
+Animator Tom Sito had pitched the scene to producer Jeffrey Katzenberg, but recalled that Katzenberg reacted unfavorably.
+The sequence was storyboarded but never animated.
+Another abandoned scene, entitled "Fiona Gets Them Lost", follows Fiona, Shrek, and Donkey becoming trapped in a cave after she is rescued, while a third details a physical confrontation between Fiona's ogre form and Shrek, who the latter mistakes for a monster who has harmed her.
+The fight was discarded because, according to Elliot, some female crew members perceived the violence towards Fiona as misogynistic, reportedly misunderstanding their vision for the action sequence.

-Elliott and Rossio had suggested revisiting the discussion about Fiona's true nature is beautiful or an ogre in a potential sequel, but the idea was rejected.
-The directors spent four months brainstorming several new ideas for the sequel, before ultimately determining that the only logical "jump off point" was one of the few areas not explored in the first film: Fiona's parents' reaction to their daughter both marrying and remaining an ogre.
-Shrek 2 director Kelly Asbury explained that introducing Fiona's parents presented an entirely "new story to go on, and a whole new place to go."
-Additionally, Shrek 2 reveals why Fiona was locked in a tower in the first place, with the filmmakers realizing they could use some of the first film's abandoned concepts to gradually uncover more details about Fiona's story throughout the remainder of the series.
-For Shrek 2, the filmmakers decided to resurrect the idea of Dama Fortuna, re-imagining her as Fiona's conniving fairy godmother and the sequel's main villain, who uses magic against Fiona and Shrek's marriage.
+Elliott and Rossio had suggested revisiting discussions about whether Fiona's true nature is human or ogre in a potential sequel, but their idea was rejected.
+Directors and writers spent four months brainstorming several new ideas for the sequel, mapping out plans for Fiona and Shrek's lives post-honeymoon with producer Aron Warner.
+They ultimately determined that the only logical progression was Fiona's parents reacting to their daughter both marrying and remaining an ogre.
+Shrek 2 director Kelly Asbury explained that introducing Fiona's parents offered an entirely "new story to go on, and a whole new place to go".
+Additionally, Shrek 2 reveals why Fiona was locked in a tower in the first place, with the filmmakers realizing they could use some of the first film's abandoned concepts to gradually unveil more details about Fiona's story throughout the series.
+For Shrek 2, they decided to reimagine Dama Fortuna as Fiona's conniving fairy godmother and the sequel's main villain, who uses magic against Fiona and Shrek's marriage.